eg7777/reddit_data/README.md

-The scraped data will be saved in the file specified by the filename field in config.json (e.g., tesla.json).Notes
+The scraped data will be saved in the file specified by the filename field in config.json (e.g., worldnews.json).

+Notes:

 - Modify `reddit_thread` to scrape a different subreddit.
 - Adjust `max_post` to control the number of posts to scrape (limit to <=1000)